An Unexpected Illness

 Still, Spock did not respond.

-"Spock, the boils won't bother me," Kirk assured
+"Spock, the boils won't bother me," Kirk assured him gently, knowing

 that was part of the problem: boils on Spock's face and other visually